ENELOOPY

 Eneloopy plush toy

-As part of Eneloop's 10th anniversay in 2015.
+As part of Eneloop’s 10th anniversay in 2015.
 Children could send in a drawing and win one of the 100 Eneloop plush toys hand made by Esora Works.
 Because there were only 100 given away, they are very hard to come by.
-CPF member Kouryu shared the great info with me, and got one of these plush toys himself!
-The following pictures are his.
+Candlepowerforums member Kouryu shared this helpful info with me, and got one of these plush toys himself!